 There are a number of reasons why a woman may be finding it difficult to conceive or carry to full term.
 It is our job at Embrace Fertility Adelaide to establish what the most likely cause is, and then plan our treatment accordingly.
-Here is some basic information regarding a few of the more common fertility issues:
+You can find some useful resources at Fertility Portal and below, we have listed some basic information regarding a few of the more common fertility issues:

 - Endometriosis is a condition where the lining of the womb grows outside the uterine cavity.